 Dry Socket Symptoms

 A dry socket happens fairly early in the process of healing, usually about two to three days after a tooth extraction.
 Often patients may say the area was feeling better, and then suddenly the pain worsened.
 If a patient had several teeth extracted, like in the case of wisdom teeth, the area with the dry socket will feel different than the others.
-All the sites generally will be tender, but the dry socket feels more inflamed and painful than the rest.
+All the sites generally will be tender, but this is different.
+A dry socket feels more inflamed and painful than the rest.

 Let’s look at the symptoms of dry socket in a clear list: